Package 'mwana'

 wt

-A vector of class double of the final survey weights.
-Default is NULL assuming a self-weighted survey, as in the ENA for SMART software; otherwise a weighted analysis is computed.
+A vector of class double of the survey sampling weights.
+Default is NULL which assumes a self-weighted survey as is the case for a survey sample selected proportional to population size (i.e., SMART survey sample).
+Otherwise, a weighted analysis is implemented.

 edema

-A vector of class character of edema.
-Code will be "y" for presence and "n" for absence of bilateral edema.
+A character vector for presence of nutritional edema coded as "y" for presence of nutritional edema and "n" for absence of nutritional edema.
 Default is NULL.

 .by

-A vector of class character or numeric of the geographical areas or respective IDs for where the data was collected and for which the analysis should be summarised at.
+A character or numeric vector of the geographical areas or identifiers for where the data was collected and for which the analysis should be summarised for.

 Details

-A concept of "combined flags" is introduced in this function.
-It consists of defining as flag any observation that is flagged in either flag_wfhz or flag_mfaz vectors.
-A new column cflags for combined flags is created and added to df.
+A concept of combined flags is introduced in this function.
+Any observation that is flagged for either flag_wfhz or flag_mfaz is flagged under a new variable named cflags added to df.
 This ensures that all flagged observations from both WFHZ and MFAZ data are excluded from the prevalence analysis.

 flag_wfhz flag_mfaz cflags